Bill number does not exist. Enter a vaild keyword.

 (v) Facilitate the long–term sustainable harvest of oysters, including the public fishery.

-(g) The Department shall present the management plans under this section in the form of an annual report, subject to § 2–1257 of the State Government Article, to:
+(e) The Department shall present the management plans and supplements under this section in the form of an annual report, subject to § 2–1257 of the State Government Article, to:

 (1) The Legislative Policy Committee;